Lali-Sed/Lali-Sed/README.md

 👯 I’m looking to collaborate on any projects or hackathon that are data related

-📫 How to reach me: lalisedumedi@yahoo.com
+📫 How to reach me: Linkdin - Lali Sedumedi

 😄 Pronouns: She/Her
 <!--